 }

+To accurately capture keyboard state changes, the input component must be integrated with the core of the game loop.
 Include the input’s update() function in the core game loop by adding the following lines to loop.js.
 Notice the rest of the code is identical.

 import * as input from "../input.js";